Dog Bar Road over Bear River

 2022 Final design and permitting

-May 2023 Right of way acquisitions
+May 2023 Right of way acquisitions complete

 Summer 2025 Begin construction - traffic allowed to continue use of old bridge